-New research is emerging about how breathing pattern and diaphragmatic strength affect sports performance.
+New research is emerging about how breathing patterns and diaphragmatic strength affect sports performance.

 - muscle fatigue